ilyasotkov/learning-kubernetes/labs/lab1/create-cluster.md

 ## 👌 Hosted Kubernetes on GKE, AKS, EKS

-### Amazon Elastic Container Service for Kubernetes (Amazon EKS)

-⛔️ As of late December 2017, [EKS](https://aws.amazon.com/eks/) has not been released to the public yet.

 ### Google Kubernetes Engine (GKE)

 Hosted Kubernetes clusters are easy to create and manage.
 On GKE, using Kubernetes will [cost you no more](https://cloud.google.com/kubernetes-engine/pricing) that using normal GCE instances.
 Here are the steps to go from zero to a bare Kubernetes cluster on GKE: